Text Link

 For a patient to recover from an eating disorder, it’s often considered essential to address these other issues with a team of care providers that may include nutritionists, therapists, or other medical professionals.

-Art therapy has a limited capacity to achieve this goal, despite its other benefits.
+Despite its other benefits, art therapy has a limited capacity to achieve this goal.
 Still, as with most types of therapy, art therapy is more likely to be successful when used in tandem with other therapeutic techniques.

 Further reading